 These headphones don't support non-Bluetooth wireless.

 These headphones come with two audio cables.
-There's a 1/8" TRRS cable as well as a USB-A to USB-C cable, which both have full audio and mic compatibility.
+There's a 1/8" TRRRS cable as well as a USB-A to USB-C cable, which both have full audio and mic compatibility.

 The Corsair HS70 Bluetooth are fully compatible with PC and PS4 via an analog or wired USB connection, so you can receive audio as well as use your mic.
 Since these headphones can be used via a wireless Bluetooth connection, they're also fully compatible with Bluetooth-enabled PCs.